Xavier-Charles/onboarder/README.md

 Quests (learning modules) focus on a particular topic and compose a series of tasks, Q and A’s, opinion polls and more.
 On completion of certain quests users get a very cool Limited Edition NFT on completion.

-Moving forward more mini-game exercises will be added to make the whole experience of learning new protocols more exciting and engaging.
+Moving forward more mini-game exercises will be added to make the whole experience of learning new protocols exciting and engaging.